damien-pous/approx-models/README.md

   + `tests.v` : tests for the library
   + `example_abs.v` : tests for approximating the function [abs] on [-1;1], as discussed in the the ITP19 paper
   + `example_h16.v` : computation of Abelian integrals related to Hilbert 16th problem

+**Axioms**

+We do not introduce any axiom, but we need the ones used for Reals in Coquelicot:

+ClassicalDedekindReals.sig_not_dec
+ClassicalDedekindReals.sig_forall_dec
+FunctionalExtensionality.functional_extensionality_dep
+Classical_Prop.classic

+Additionally, depending on the choice of interval implementation, axioms about machine 63 bits integers or primitive floating point numbers are used.